The Minneapolis Park and Recreation Board (MPRB) has finalized a design for a major renovation of the entrance approach to the Wildflower Garden.

 The Eloise Butler Wildflower Garden Renovation Project will build upon the vision outlined with the 2015-approved Theodore Wirth Regional Park Plan.
 This project will also follow guidance by the 2022 community findings that were developed and recommendations at that time.

-Two public meetings have already been held and an on-line survey has been available for interested parties to comment.
+Two public meetings plus an open house were held and an on-line survey was available for interested parties to comment.

 The MPRB planners have had two meetings with the Friends board of directors to review the project and receive our comments.
-We will continue to be involved as this project moves toward final planning stage.
+We will continue to be involved as this project moves forward.

-For details of the two proposed example designs illustrated above and for updates on this project please visit the Wildflower Garden section of the MPRB web site.
+For details of the final proposed design and for updates on this project please visit the Wildflower Garden section of the MPRB web site.

 On Thursday evening July 17 the leadership of the Minneapolis Park and Recreation Board (MPRB) held an event celebrating the work of the Friends of the Wildflower Garden over the past decades.